fresh-minds/functional-matchmaking-kata/readme.md

 ```

 You can also run individual functions or modules.
-For example to run electHosts (defined in ElectHosts/ElectHosts.hs) with players (defined in Players.hs)
+For example to run electHosts (defined in ElectHosts/ElectHosts.hs) with defaultPlayers (defined in Players.hs)
 ```
-ghci> electHosts players
+ghci> electHosts defaultPlayers
 ```

 The repl can also be used to try out Haskell code and functions.
 For example: